elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Depending on the build tool, additional config files may have to be checked into source code. (e.g. .circleci & circle.yml for CircleCI)
 * Environment variables need to be configured in the build
 * Build tools produce badge icons that should be embedded into a component's README
+* Build must include vulnerabilities check.
+Vulnerabilities with severity 'high' or 'critical' must fail the build
   * [Details for Circle CI](https://circleci.com/docs/2.0/status-badges/)

 ## Component Completeness Matrix